NarandBD/Otopack-BN-Mk-2/README.md

 I'm currently on a hiatus.
-I'm trying to allocate time in November to get back to working on this (around thanksgiving), but I'm still keeping track on CBN's repository for when I get back to working on this.
+I'm trying to allocate time in December to get back to working on this (around mid-December after studies), but I'm still keeping track on CBN's repository for when I get back to working on this.
 Sorry for the lack of communication :(

 # This is a fork of Otopack for Cataclysm Bright Nights from Kenan2000.
 I plan on adding more sounds and fixes, but I'm busy with real life stuff so updates will be infrequent.